opf/openproject/docs/user-guide/work-packages/baseline-comparison/README.md

 ![Clicking on the Baseline icon displays a dropdown that lets you pick a comparison point](13-0_Baseline_dropmodal.png)

 ### Preset periods

+>**Note:** Baseline comparison with yesterday is included in the community version.
+Other comparison points are Enterprise add-ons that are available with Enterprise cloud or Enterprise on-premises.
+An upgrade from the free Community edition is easily possible.

 Baseline offers these preset time ranges: